jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Clause.md

 ### **11. Supplementary Articles**

-11.1 JD Cloud's service description, price description and the ordering Page you confirm on [www.jdcloud.com](https://www.jdcloud.com/index) are an integral part of these Service Terms.
+11.1 JD Cloud & AI's service description, price description and the ordering Page you confirm on [www.jdcloud.com](https://www.jdcloud.com/index) are an integral part of these Service Terms.
 If the service description, price description and the order form you agree on the relevant pages at [www.jdcloud.com](https://www.jdcloud.com/index) are inconsistent with these Service Terms, these Service Terms shall prevail.

-11.2 JD Cloud is entitled to transfer part of all of the rights and obligations under these Service Terms to JD associated companies by announcement on [www.jdcloud.com](https://www.jdcloud.com/index), website notice or written notification.
+11.2 JD Cloud & AI is entitled to transfer part of all of the rights and obligations under these Service Terms to JD associated companies by announcement on [www.jdcloud.com](https://www.jdcloud.com/index), website notice or written notification.

 11.3.
 If any terms, in nature or otherwise, shall continue to exist after the termination of the Agreement, they shall be deemed to be continuing terms, including but not limited to warranty, confidentiality, intellectual property right, governing law and dispute resolution.